DennisGross/gimitest/README.md

 Third, utilize the `Configurator` class to set initial conditions, such as state variables.
 Fourth, the state variable needs to be specified via the parameters and needs to be available as attribute in the environment.
 In our case, the state is stored in the state variable `state`.
 Fifth, the GymDecorator class is employed to extend the `reset()` and `step()` methods of the Gym environment, allowing for testing at specific time intervals and episode terminations.
-Then, the decorated environment can then be executed to evaluate the RL agent's performance.
+Then, the decorated environment can then be executed to evaluate the RL agent's performance during training or testing.
 ```
 import gymnasium as gym
 from gym_decorator import GymDecorator